Alsaxian/alsaxian.github.io/index.md

   This is me, a committed __data scientist__ and statistician that helps companies build their insight-driven data analysis workflow, an exceptional translator of complex data into business value, a team worker with proven interpersonal skills.

   Currently located in Berlin, I also fancy the good weather of the French Côte d'Azur, the Dutch cheese and the traditional little towns of the Alpen countries.
 I'm _open to new professional opprtunities_ across Western and Central Europe (among others DE, FR, CH, AT, BENELUX, ES, IT, MT, UK, IR), whereas especially for Germany and France I possess a work permit which basically allows me to start immediately.
-Employers, HRs and job agencies are therefore weolcome to reach out by droping me a line via [xian.yang@hueninger.com](mailto:xian.yang@hueninger.com) or [ring me](+33695634584).
+Employers, HRs and job agencies are therefore welcome to reach out by droping me a line via [xian.yang@hueninger.com](mailto:xian.yang@hueninger.com) or [ring me](+33695634584).